 North Kesteven Academy builds pupils’ resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making.
 We are very experienced in promoting the spiritual, moral, social and cultural development of pupils and, within this, fundamental British values.

-Personal, Social Development lessons (PSD) is an effective way of providing pupils with time to explore sensitive or controversial issues, and equipping them with the knowledge and skills to understand and manage difficult situations.
-We use PSD to teach pupils to recognise and manage risk, make safer choices, and recognise when pressure from others threatens a student’s personal safety and wellbeing.
+The academy’s Learning for Life programme is an effective way of providing pupils with dedicated time to explore these issues, equipping them with the knowledge and skills to understand and manage difficult situations.
+We use the programme to teach pupils to recognise and manage risk, make safer choices, and recognise when pressure from others threatens a student’s personal safety and wellbeing.
 Students will be educated about effective methods of resisting pressure, including knowing when, where and how to get help.
 We encourage pupils to develop positive character traits such as resilience, determination, self-esteem, and confidence.
 We also take this opportunity to tackle a range of sensitive safeguarding issues as a means to ensure that our students can recognise where their safety may be at risk and to be able to make informed and sensible decisions in order to keep themselves safe.